Optimal Health Testosterone Rejuvenation Centers

 We will take reasonable technical and organizational precautions to prevent the loss, misuse or alteration of any personal information you provide.

-You may instruct us not to process your personal information for marketing purposes[, by sending an email to us].
-In practice, you will usually either expressly agree in advance to our use of your personal information for marketing purposes, or we will provide you with an opportunity to opt out of the use of your personal information for marketing purposes.
+You may instruct us not to process your personal information for marketing purposes, by sending an email to us.
+By submitting your information you have expressly agreed in advance to our use of your personal information for marketing purposes.
+If we send out marketing communications you can always notify us and opt out of the use of your personal information for marketing purposes.